 Two Clemson students trade campuses with two Canadian students for the Spring 2018 Semester to learn about different countries and cultures.

-PINEWOOD – The Clemson Cooperative Extension Service, South Carolina Waterfowl Association, South Carolina Department of Natural Resources, Ducks Unlimited and Delta Waterfowl, together with Clemson’s James C. Kennedy Waterfowl and Wetlands Conservation Center are partnering to present the S.C.
-Midlands Waterfowl Habitat and Hunt Management Workshop.
+MARION — The Clemson Cooperative Extension Service, Clemson’s James C. Kennedy Waterfowl and Wetlands Conservation Center, together with South Carolina Department of Natural Resources are partnering to present the Pee Dee Waterfowl Habitat and Hunt Management Workshop.
 The workshop will be held Feb.
 6-7 at The Catfish Farm, located at 1199 Terrell’s Bay Road in […]